-Revenue by Reportable Business Segment
+Revenue by Investment

-Below is a summary of Western's revenue from each reportable business unit.
-Revenue is based on the equity income, finance income, and management fees earned as per Western's financial statements as well as dividends received from the portfolio companies.
+Below is a summary of Western's revenue from each investee.
+Revenue is based on the equity income, finance income, and management fees earned as set out in Western's financial statements for the year ended December 31, 2024 as well as dividends received from the portfolio companies, and the contribution to revenue from the consolidated results of Fortress.